Workshop: Leiden Mitochondrial Evolution Jul 8-12

 1 July, 2013

-We still have some open spaces for the ‘Recent Insights in Mitochondrial Applied to and Ageing’ from July 8-12 in Leiden
+We still have some open spaces for the ‘Recent Insights in Mitochondrial Applied to Health and Ageing’ from July 8-12 in Leiden

 (http://www.lorentzcenter.nl/lc/web/2013/553/info.php3?wsid=553venue=Oort).